 Malcolm: Virginia Beach LSAT course instructor

-...worked as a copy editor for the Italian branch of Google Ads, and performed a year of national service with the City of Philadelphia through AmeriCorps VISTA.
-In Fall 2016, I will begin my JD studies at the Georgetown University Law Center, where I hope to focus on international and human rights law.
-I love using teaching to build relationships and share ideas with his students!
-Though I teach a wide variety of subjects and...
+...teach English as a Foreign Language and work as a freelance Italian-to-English translator.
+Since returning to the United States in mid-2013, I have taught SAT Prep for a local nonprofit, worked as a copy editor for the Italian branch of Google Ads, and performed a year of national service with the City of Philadelphia through AmeriCorps VISTA.
+In Fall 2016, I will begin my JD studies at the Georgetown University Law Center, where I hope...

 Education & Certification